nrc-cnrc/PortageTextProcessing/README.md

 suite instead of `./run-test.sh`, to run all its test cases sequentially and stop at the first error.

+If you have installed [PortageClusterUtils](https://github.com/nrc-cnrc/PortageClusterUtils), you can also run all the test suites in parallel with `./run-all-tests.sh -j 12`.

 ## Documentation

 Each script accepts the `-h` option to output its documentation to your terminal.